Hustle (TV series): Broadcast history

 Following much media speculation, including reports of the programme being cancelled and a motion picture spin-off, the BBC announced on 12 June 2008 that Hustle had been recommissioned for a fifth series with series 1–3 star, Adrian Lester returning to the show alongside Robert Glenister and Robert Vaughn.
 Due to scheduling conflicts, Marc Warren and Jaime Murray did not feature in series five, with Matt Di Angelo and Kelly Adams joining the cast.
 It was also reported that Patricia Hodge who guest starred as Veronica Powell in the 4th series, would return in the 5th, however due to issues with on-set production, the episode her character was featured in was scrapped and never aired.
 This subsequently delayed the release of the 5th series, which instead aired in October 2008.

-Future
+Film

-In June 2006, 20th Century Fox acquired the film rights to Hustle; a film adaptation of the programme is currently being written by creator Tony Jordan, who has written several drafts but is still developing the script.
+In June 2006, 20th Century Fox acquired the film rights to Hustle; and creator, Tony Jordan, wrote several drafts.
 In February 2009, executive producer, Simon Crawford Collins stated that the movie was to be produced by a major United States studio.
+However, the film was never made.

 DVD releases

 The Australian (Region 4) releases of series 1 to 4 use NTSC format.
+The first six seasons were distributed by Roadshow Entertainment.
+Below is Region 4 (Australia) Releases: